Skagit County Master Gardener Foundation (SCMGF)

 Washington State launched the nation’s first Master Gardener program in 1973.
 In the first year, approximately 120 MGs from King and Pierce Counties were trained and 7,000 clients were served.
 Today, over 3,600 MGs volunteering in 32 of Washington’s 39 counties serve more than 250,000 clients each year.
 For more details, see The Master Gardener Program: A WSU Extension Success Story.

 The Skagit County MG program started in 1977 when our first plant clinic opened.
-In 2018, over 137 Skagit County MGs volunteered more than 19,000 hours to achieve the goals of our Skagit County program and the foundation that supports it.
-Now Skagit County has over 145 certified Master Gardeners and up to 25 new interns each year.
+In 2019, Skagit County MGs volunteered 20,617 hours to achieve the goals of our Skagit County program and the foundation that supports it.
+Now Skagit County has over 150 certified Master Gardeners and up to 25 new interns each year.

 The Skagit County Master Gardener Foundation (SCMGF) was formed in January 1995 as a charitable and educational nonprofit organization intended to raise funds for the Skagit County MG program.
 In 1996, SCMGF entered into a formal and ongoing agreement with WSU Northwestern Washington Research & Extension Center (NWREC) and WSU Skagit County Extension to launch a two-plus acre demonstration garden on WSU-NWREC property in Mount Vernon.
 The initial Discovery Garden opened in 1996 with 14 garden areas.
 Today, the garden hosts 27 garden areas as well as structures for community outreach and 2 production greenhouses.
 The purpose of the Discovery Garden is to inspire and educate the public.
 Read more about the garden and come by for a visit!